MatrixAI/Polykey-Network-Dashboard/README.md

 <img src={require('/images/foobar.png').default} />
 ```

-However this does not work in GitHub/GitLab.
+However this does not work in GitHub.
 So this is not recommended to use.

 Therefore if you want to add inline styles to an image and still use markdown syntax so you get the benefit of `docusaurus` asset processing, the styles must be applied outside the image reference in a surrounding tag: